 The Window of Tolerance: The Full Picture

 According to the idea of the window of tolerance, every person has their own range of emotions, body sensations, and external stimuli that they can tolerate.
 This range is the window of tolerance.
 For some of us it’s a large, open window with lots of space.
-To people like that, it’s possible to move from discomfort to ease and back again without too much struggle.
+To people like that, it’s possible to move from ease to discomfort and back again without too much struggle.
 The ebb and flow of daily life with its procession of different personalities, conflicts, and pleasures, is taken in stride.
 There’s a high level of resilience in people like this, and a healthy level of everyday stress feels manageable.
 With a large window of tolerance, one is usually able to access the rational, “thinking” brain (prefrontal cortex) in making judgements and decisions.
 This person’s responses are congruous to the situations at hand.

 Dysregulation 😟